rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  so too would the petrodollar.
 This is what it means to be the *global reserve currency*.

-Unlike gold and silver, the current global money depends entirely on the US government, the US Treasury, the Federal Reserve, the US military, the Saudi government, and the stable relationship between the US and the Saudis.
+Unlike gold and silver, the petrodollar depends entirely on the US government, the US Treasury, the Federal Reserve, the US military, the Saudi government, and a stable relationship between the US and the Saudis.

----

-We will examine Bitcoin as money, that is,
- *how does Bitcoin perform as money?*

-For if Bitcoin is true, it must be a de-facto superior money to the petrodollar, as well as to all the fiat systems of control that Bitcoin aims to replace.
-It must be so superior that it's ascent is only a matter of when and not if, that is the only way Bitcoin could be considered *true*.